 One of only four lenticular truss bridges still in existence in Pennsylvania, the bridge is also noteworthy because it is the oldest lenticular truss bridge in Pennsylvania and one of the oldest lenticular truss bridges in the United States.

 McCormick Taylor provided engineering services for the relocation and restoration of the historic bridge, including clearances to relocate the highly historically significant truss bridge to a township park.
-During construction, we provided engineering reviews and consultation of detail demolition and erection plans, and ensured shop drawings and repair activities were in compliance with both the structural design and maintained historic integrity.
+During construction, we provided engineering reviews and consultation of detailed demolition and erection plans, and ensured shop drawings and repair activities were in compliance with both the structural design and maintained historic integrity.

 At Lazy Brook Park, the historic bridge crosses a flood relief channel and functions as a footbridge for park visitors.
 This project provides a new functional bridge for SR 1029 motorists, an iconic landmark for Lazy Brook Park, and preserves one of the rarest historic bridges in Pennsylvania.
 To complete the look of the bridge at its new location, the stones from the masonry abutments at the original bridge site were moved and incorporated into the new abutments at Lazy Brook Park.
 An information kiosk was installed at the park to inform park visitors of the bridge’s history and significance.